Git

 - Commands related to the workflow:

-git commit -m "A message describing what you have done to make this snapshot different"
+git add .git commit -m "A message describing what you have done to make this snapshot different"

 - Commands related to checking status or log history